Top

 A WARM WELCOME TO OUR SCHOOL

-Our school motto is Abeunt Studia in Mores which we translate to mean “Let us go forward through study to character”.
-Our aim is to develop within all Marlingtonians character values including intellectual curiosity, resilience, respect and kindness.
-Marling students learn to be independent thinkers who take responsibility for their learning and their success, who believe in freedom and equality and who will join society as citizens of principle taking an interest in the world around them.
-We set out to achieve this through our mission statement: RAISING ASPIRATIONS, INSPIRING EXCELLENCE, SUCCEEDING TOGETHER.
+Our traditional school motto, seen on the school crest, is Abeunt Studia in Mores, which we translate to mean ‘Let us go forward through study to character’.
+It dates from the formation of the school in 1887, yet we believe this idea serves us as well now as it did all those years ago.
+Our aim for all Marlingtonians is that they each learn to be independent thinkers who take responsibility for their learning and their behaviour, who believe in freedom and equality and will join society as citizens of principle taking an interest in the world around them.

 When you visit us, I am sure that you will be impressed by the openness and warmth of welcome you receive.
 We want our students to enjoy school and I am confident that you will see how enthusiastic and engaged they are in their education and how proud they are of their school.